Warning! This is a restricted degree. Subject enrolment is only available to students admitted into this degree.

 Managerial, analytical and program-/project-based roles are common destinations for postgraduate public health graduates.
 For many health practitioners, particularly medical practitioners or registered nurses, a postgraduate public health degree expands their career opportunities within their existing field (eg different roles or modes of practice).

-To be eligible for admission to the course, an applicant must have an undergraduate degree (or higher) in health or related discipline.
+To be eligible for admission to the course, an applicant must have:

 Work and Life